 Recovery on Water empowers all patients and survivors of breast cancer to get fit and fight back.

-Founded in 2007 and incorporated in 2008, ROW began as a collaboration between Sue Ann Glaser, a breast cancer survivor, and Jenn Gibbons, a high school rowing coach.
-Since its founding, ROW has not only significantly developed as a non-profit organization, but its membership has grown exponentially, serving patients and survivors from the city and suburbs of Chicago.
+Founded in 2007 and incorporated in 2008, ROW began as a collaboration between Sue Ann Glaser, a breast cancer survivor, and Jenn Junk, a high school rowing coach.

 Patients and survivors of breast cancer will undergo or have undergone surgery, chemotherapy, radiation, or a combination of all three in attempts to treat their disease.
 Such treatments may leave patients with significant complications, including lymphedema, obesity, depression, and poor quality of life.
 Many studies demonstrate the beneficial effects of exercise on breast cancer survivors, showing significant reduction in depressive symptoms and fatigue, and improvements in lymphedema, bone mineral density, body mass index, quality of life, and most significantly, recurrence rates.

 The goal of the ROW program is to increase exercise consistency in people diagnosed with breast cancer and to improve their quality of life.

-Recovery on Water provides exercise programs for 100 patients and survivors of breast cancer 7 days a week, year round: in rowing shells on the south branch of the Chicago River during the spring, summer, and fall, and on indoor rowing machines during winter months.
+Recovery on Water provides free exercise programs for patients and survivors of breast cancer 7 days a week, year round: in rowing shells on the south branch of the Chicago River during the spring, summer, and fall, and on indoor rowing machines during winter months.
 Our indoor rowing programs (offered year round) are located at the Eleanor Boathouse, at Bluprint Fitness and Alliance Rowing Club.